-Must have been on the posted strength of either one or more of an Australian Special Forces Unit, or a Unit that is/has directly supported Australian Commando Units.
+Must have been on the posted strength of either one or more of a current, or former, Australian

 AFFILIATE or ASSOCIATE MEMBER:

-A person who has been a member (or is still a member) of a like-minded military unit
+A person who has been a member (or is still a member) of a like-minded military Unit, or a Unit

 Family or Relatives of a Full or Affiliate member (or former member)

-SOCIAL MEMBER - A Partner or immediate Child of a previous or current Member of the Australian Commando Association.
+A Partner or immediate Child of a previous or current Member of the Australian Commando

 Request For Service Records